JuliaRegistries/Registrator.jl/README.md

 This workflow supports repositories hosted on either GitHub or GitLab.

-Go to https://pkg.julialang.org/registrator/ and follow the instructions.
+Go to https://juliahub.com and log in.
+Then click on "Register packages" on the left menu.
 There are also more detailed instructions [here](https://juliaregistries.github.io/Registrator.jl/stable/webui/#Usage-(For-Package-Maintainers)-1).

 ### Via the GitHub App